 These medicines may not make your diarrhea go away completely, but they might help you keep your symptoms under control.
 Your doctor can talk with you about the pros and cons.

-Other disease, such as Crohn's disease and ulcerative colitis, can also cause diarrhea.
+Other diseases, such as Crohn's disease and ulcerative colitis, can also cause diarrhea.
 If your doctor finds that you have one of these diseases, you'll get prescription treatment to ease your symptoms.

 What else can I do to feel better?